Civil rights movement: "Black Power" militants

 Gold medalist Tommie Smith (center) and bronze medalist John Carlos (right) showing the raised fist on the podium after the 200 m race at the 1968 Summer Olympics; both wear Olympic Project for Human Rights badges.
 Peter Norman (silver medalist, left) from Australia also wears an OPHR badge in solidarity with Smith and Carlos.

 During the Freedom Summer campaign of 1964, numerous tensions within the civil rights movement came to the forefront.
-Many blacks in SNCC developed concerns that white activists from the North and West were taking over the movement.
-The participation by numerous white students was not reducing the amount of violence that SNCC suffered, but seemed to exacerbate it.
+Many Black people in SNCC developed concerns that white activists from the North and West were taking over the movement.
+The participation by numerous white students did not reduce the amount of violence that SNCC suffered but seemed to exacerbate it.
 Additionally, there was profound disillusionment at Lyndon Johnson's denial of voting status for the Mississippi Freedom Democratic Party at the Democratic National Convention.
 Meanwhile, during CORE's work in Louisiana that summer, that group found the federal government would not respond to requests to enforce the provisions of the Civil Rights Act of 1964, or to protect the lives of activists who challenged segregation.
 The Louisiana campaign survived by relying on a local African-American militia called the Deacons for Defense and Justice, who used arms to repel white supremacist violence and police repression.
 CORE's collaboration with the Deacons was effective in disrupting Jim Crow in numerous Louisiana areas.

 In 1965, SNCC helped organize an independent political party, the Lowndes County Freedom Organization (LCFO), in the heart of the Alabama Black Belt, also Klan territory.
 It permitted its black leaders to openly promote the use of armed self-defense.
-Meanwhile, the Deacons for Defense and Justice expanded into Mississippi and assisted Charles Evers' NAACP chapter with a successful campaign in Natchez.
+Meanwhile, the Deacons for Defense and Justice expanded into Mississippi and assisted Charles Evers's NAACP chapter with a successful campaign in Natchez.
 Charles had taken the lead after his brother Medgar Evers was assassinated in 1963.
 The same year, the 1965 Watts Rebellion took place in Los Angeles.
 Many black youths were committed to the use of violence to protest inequality and oppression.

 During the March Against Fear in 1966, initiated by James Meredith, SNCC and CORE fully embraced the slogan of "black power" to describe these trends towards militancy and self-reliance.
 In Mississippi, Stokely Carmichael declared, "I'm not going to beg the white man for anything that I deserve, I'm going to take it.
 We need power."